Ditch the weights with this effective no-equipment full-body workout

 • Start on your hands and knees with your shoulders over your wrists and hips over your knees.

-• Repeat this move on the same arm and leg 10 times then swap sides.
+• Repeat this move on the same arm and leg 10 times, then swap sides.

 Maddy Biddulph

-Maddy Biddulph is a freelance journalist specializing in fitness, health and wellbeing content.
-With 26 years in consumer media, she has worked as a writer and editor for some of the bestselling newspapers, magazines and websites in the US and UK.
+Maddy Biddulph is a journalist specializing in fitness, health and wellbeing content, with 26 years in consumer media working as a writer and editor for some of the bestselling newspapers, magazines and websites in the US and UK, including Marie Claire, The Sunday Times and Women’s Health UK.